chungyc/site-personal/site/article/technical/website/extensionless.markdown

 ---
 title: URLs with no extensions using Hakyll
 published: 2023-02-15
-description: Another way to remove the requirement that the extension be included in URLs for HTML pages with Hakyll.
+description: Another way to have URLs with no extensions for HTML pages with Hakyll.
 include-syntax-stylesheet: true
 ---